- Plans: Free version (contains ads); Premium version (ad-free) for $2.99 per month or $29.99 per year

 - Your daily budget based on the information you’ve provided so far

-Adding Income & Expenses
+Adding Income and Expenses

-When you’ve entered all of your expenses, click “Close the Books” to get your final spend tally for the day and see how it compares with your daily budget.
-Your daily budget is your monthly income minus recurring expenses, divided by the number of days in the month.
+When you’ve entered all your expenses, click Close the Books to get your final spend tally for the day and see how it compares with your daily budget.
+Your daily budget is your monthly income minus recurring expenses divided by the number of days in the month.

-Finding Friends & Peers
+Finding Friends and Peers

-Personal Spending Index (PSI)
+Personal Spending Index

-The formula is simple: (Spend ÷ Income) x 100 = PSI.
-A PSI of 100 indicates that you’re spending exactly as much as you earn.
-A PSI under 100 indicates surplus income that you can – and probably should – put toward savings, while a PSI over 100 indicates negative cash flow.
+A PSI of 100 indicates you’re spending exactly as much as you earn.
+A score under 100 indicates surplus income you can and probably should put toward savings, while a score over 100 indicates negative cash flow.

 For obvious reasons, Wismo recommends keeping your PSI under 100.
 As long as you’re diligently and comprehensively tracking your income and spending, the app makes that a whole lot easier.